vishnupriyav2004/complaint_management/README.md

 Features:
 Submit Complaint: Users can submit a complaint by entering their ID, User ID, Username, and Complaint Details.
 The complaint is stored in the ComplaintsIssued table.
 Resolve Complaint: Users can resolve a complaint by entering the Complaint ID.
 The resolved complaint is moved from the ComplaintsIssued table to the ComplaintsSolved table.

-Technologies Used:
+To view: the registered user in manager table by providing username and password to view the solved and unsloved complaints Technologies Used:
 Java: The application is developed using Java with Swing for the GUI.
 Oracle Database: Oracle Database is used to store and manage complaint records.